Rent a dumpster or hire a junk removal company?

 In some cases, such as having the dumpster dropped off on the side of a city street, you may also have to secure a permit.
 The dumpster rental company can help determine if this is necessary in your case.

-Roll-off dumpsters come in all shapes and sizes with the most common sizes being 10, 20, 30 and 40 yard containers.
+Roll-off dumpsters come in several capacities, including the most common container sizes: 10, 20, 30 and 40 yard bins.
 When renting a dumpster, “yards” is referring to the “cubic yard” capacity of the dumpster.

 For reference, a 10 yard dumpster is ideal for a garage or shed cleanout, while a 40 yard dumpster is the best solution for construction projects or complete re-roofing jobs.
 The dumpster rental company can help you choose the perfect container for the job.